Home » Are Parrots Smarter Than Cats?

 Animal Cognition details how researchers found that cats can recognize their owners’ names but choose to ignore them.
 This means that cats could be more intelligent than we think.

-No test can determine cats’ average IQ score.
+No test can determine a cat’s IQ score.

 However, within Jerison’s encephalization quotient, which measures brain size compared to body mass, cats measure between 1 and 1.71 compared to a human value of 7.44 to 7.8.

-This is considered small relative to cats’ intelligence.
+This is considered small relative to cats’ intelligence level.

 We judge animals based on our intelligence when they don’t compare.
-That’s why we subjectively analyze cats’ and parrots’ intelligence to determine which animal is smarter.
+That’s why we subjectively analyze cats’ and parrots’ intelligence to determine which animal is more intelligent.

-Both parrots and cats are considered intelligent in their own right.
-However, because there are few ways to put animal intelligence to the test, we must use experiments and observe the outcomes.
+Parrots and cats are considered intelligent in their own right.
+However, because there are few ways to test animal intelligence, we must use experiments and observe the outcomes.

 The Animal Mirror Test

-The mirror test effectively measures an animal’s self-awareness levels, which indicates intelligence.
+The mirror test measures an animal’s self-awareness levels, which indicates intelligence.

 This test determines whether animals can identify their reflection in a mirror.
 Unfortunately, most animals fail the test because they think they’re looking at another animal, not their reflection.